Skip to content

 Norway

-The Kjeragbolten region encompasses the famous rock, Kjerag!
+The Kjeragbolten region encompasses the famous rock Kjerag!
 It sits between two cliffs, and many people dare to climb over it.
-While being a perilous spot, it actually makes for a great Instagram photo.
+While being a perilous spot, it makes for a great Instagram photo.
 So, if you are up to some serious adrenaline pump, Norway is the best place to offer you that.

 6) Time Travel at the Iron Age Farm